Applying to the Graduate Program

 - Four letters of recommendation are preferred, however we will accept three.

 - Application fee of $85 payable by credit card or check (checks must be written in U.S. currency only) or request for a waiver written by the financial aid officer at the student's previous institution.

 All of the application materials listed in 1 through 6 must be received before an application is considered.
-Decisions for admission and fellowships begin in January for fall admission.
+Decisions for admission and fellowships begin in November for spring and January for fall admission.
 Prospective students should ensure that they ensure full consideration for admission by submitting all application materials before the application deadline.